bloomwalletio/bloom-audit/README.md

 **Recommendations to fix**

 validate the `preloadPath ` .
 If the path is NULL or undefined, return with error and handle it in the front end.

+**Conclusion**

+We added validations to preload file existence, file extension and event-based error handling in the front-end.

 ---